Maureen O'Connor (California politician): Political career

-In 1983 she ran unsuccessfully for mayor against Roger Hedgecock, but won in 1985 after Hedgecock resigned under a cloud of scandal.
+In 1983, she ran for mayor against Roger Hedgecock, but lost the race amid criticism that she and her millionaire husband attempted to buy the election after spending $560,000 of their own money.
+O'Connor ran again and won in 1985 after Hedgecock resigned over a political corruption scandal.
 O'Connor was San Diego's first female mayor, and the first Democrat to hold the office since 1971.
 She served two terms.
 O'Connor once spent a few nights incognito with the homeless to see first-hand how they were doing.
 A nun recognized her and whispered to her that "if you want to conceal your identity, you should remember that homeless women don't read the financial pages."

-Although known affectionally as "Mayor Mo" by her supporters, her critics included members of the city council.
+Her nickname was "Mayor Mo" among her supporters.
 Former councilman (and future city mayor) Bob Filner accused her of avoiding debate and "bullying people, one issue at a time."